- Search Graduate Jobs

 Look you’ll get there eventually, or you won’t.
 But you’ve got a hell of a lot of living to do well past your uni years, so don’t sweat whatever path you’re on at the moment.

-That’s if we ever got any freakin sleep, because our dorm mate snores like a freight train. there are not enough hours in the day to get everything done.
-And your body is a temple and is not used to being feed absolute rubbish because grocery shopping is so much more expensive than the Aldi ads had you prepared to believe.
+That’s if we ever got any freakin' sleep, because our dorm mate snores like a freight train.
+There are not enough hours in the day to get everything done.
+And your body is a temple and is not used to being fed absolute rubbish because grocery shopping is so much more expensive than the Aldi ads had you prepared to believe.

 Whether it’s your first or your last year, student life is challenging.
 Sometimes it will push you to your absolute limits.
 It’s ok to admit it's hard.
 If it ever gets too much, make sure you take the time to vent, have a passion pop party (just me?) with your besties, and forgive yourself if you’re not achieving as much as you thought you would at this stage.

 If you hit university straight out of high school chances are you’re young.
 You're set free in a new city away from the boundaries and restrictions you faced at home.
 And it's possible you could go a little crazy with the freedom of it all.
 I’m talking mid-day drinking, house-trashing and generally acting like a slob.